robguevarra/gh-website/ProjectDocs/Build_Notes/active/shopify-ecommerce-integration_phase-5-2-1_storefront-enhancements.md

 - Store lacks context-specific organization for "Papers to Profits" commercial licenses.
 - No dedicated sections highlight featured designs or showcase successful implementations.
 - No guidance provided to help members understand license terms or select appropriate designs.
+- Products have different license types (CUR/PLR) indicated in their titles, but this information is not properly displayed or explained.

 ## Future State Goal
 1.  **Improved Loading States:** Skeleton loaders are implemented on the `/dashboard/store` page while products are fetching, providing a better perceived performance.